STFUjs/STFU/README.md

 <h3>Packed Collections of Bits</h3>
 Bits are contained in Packs, combined by spreading them across the scoped containers.

+The Collections of Bits are packed with leading bits 01.

 Collections of Bits can be structured, as described by the Declaration you include or by reference in each STFU.

-The STFU Control Symbol indicates if they are Parts 1/(2^n) or Wholes (2^n), their alignment inside, and possibly their size.
+The STFU Control Symbol indicates if they are Parts 1/(2^n) or Wholes (2^n), their alignment inside, and possibly their size and Compositions.

 <h3>Expanders</h3>